 Kinesthesia refers to the body’s awareness that it’s moving.
-Our brains say, “hey, all of the signals are telling me that we’re walking!”
+Our brains say, “hey, I’m walking!”

 The brain can also get this info from the skin.
 “My leg hairs are cold!
-We must be moving!”
+I must be running.”

 If I take a step forward, but my brain tells me I just took a step backwards, I’ll probably fall over.
 This is a big clue that my kinesthesia may be out of whack.